- What is radiation therapy? When is it used?

 - To learn more

 Radiation treatment to the chest may affect the heart, causing things like hardening of the arteries (which can make you more likely to have a heart attack later on), heart valve damage, or irregular heartbeats.
 It can also cause swallowing problems, cough, or shortness of breath.
-Be sure you understand what to look for and tell your doctor or nurse if you notice any of these side effects.
+Be sure you understand what to look for and tell your cancer care team if you notice any of these side effects.

-Radiation pneumonitis (new-muh-NI-tis) is inflammation of the lungs caused by radiation treatment to the chest.
+Radiation pneumonitis (NEW-muh-NI-tis) is inflammation of the lungs caused by radiation treatment to the chest.
 It may occur from about 6 weeks to up to 6 months after completing external radiation therapy.
-The risk of developing it depends on the radiation dose, the amount of lung getting radiation, whether you had radiation in the past, and whether you are getting chemo at the same time.
-It’s also more likely if you have other lung diseases, like COPD.
+The risk of developing it depends on the radiation dose, the amount of lung getting radiation, whether you had radiation in the past, and whether you’re getting chemo at the same time.
+It’s also more likely if you have other lung diseases.

 Common symptoms of radiation pneumonitis include: